Procedures

 Short films:

-- The added value of the project from many standpoints of ideas and of cinematic style.
-The originality and uniqueness of the project in giving expression to the multiculturalism of Israeli society and how multiculturalism contributes to the advancement of creative storytelling in Israel.
+- The added value of a project in its ideas and cinematic style.
+The originality and uniqueness of the project in giving expression to the multi-culturalism of Israeli society and how multi-culturalism contributes to the advancement of creative storytelling in Israel.

 - The degree of the submitter’s involvement in the project, and the submitter’s commitment to telling the proposed story, as expressed in the statement of intent.